What is counselling and who does it help?

 How does it work?

-These more everyday feelings are actually very different from a mental health issue.
-There is a lot of confusion in society about mental health and it has negative connotations like it means you are somehow weak, or if you’re a man you’ll handle it, or you are too ashamed or don’t think its that important you’ll cope.
-I aim to help reduce this confusion and negativity about seeking & getting help.
+Everyday issues like being overwhelmed, having a foggy brain or feeling anxious or stressed can actually be very different from a mental health issue.
+There is a lot of confusion in society about mental health and unfortunately this affects people feeling ok to get assistance.
+Society is slowly turning around the notion that you are somehow weak if you seek support for your issues.
+Sadly, some go on for weeks or months even years thinking “I’ll just handle it” or perhaps they feel embarrassed or ashamed about their concerns or issues.
+I’m helping reduce this confusion and negativity about seeking & getting help.
 It’s your life after all, why not live it feeling better.

 A mental health issue is something physiological affecting the mind.
 An Emotional issue affects the emotions which, if left to run unchecked or buried and ignored, can cause a dis-ease and then affect health and behaviour and relationships.